ms166/dotfiles/README.md

 * Copy the `environment` file to `/etc/environment`.
 * Run : `source /etc/environment`
     * You might have to add this line to `.bash_profile`, if the environment variables do not automatically update during login.

+## Applications using GTK-Themes
+* If you've set a particular theme for the OS, for example, a dark one, then other applications may use the system's theme even when you don't want it.
+This happens with firefox.
+To fix it, you have to modify application specific config files and explicitly mention not to use the system's theme.
+* For firefox, edit the file `/usr/share/applications/firefox.desktop`:
+    * Change the line that begins with `Exec=/usr/lib/firefox/firefox %u` to `Exec=bash -c 'GTK_THEME=" " /usr/lib/firefox/firefox %u'`.